Types of Xanax Bars and Pills

 Purple Xanax pill

-Purple Xanax pills (M A23) are extended-release versions of the drug that are 2mg strength.
+Purple Xanax pills (M A23) are extended-release versions of the drug that are 2mg dosage.
 These pills are designed to release alprazolam slowly into the system so that .25/.5mg amounts are delivered over the course of a day.

 Purple Xanax is not recommended for use in pregnant women as they carry positive evidence of risk.